flaravn/rfcs/tech/0000-minicrates.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation
 Hii!
 Do you want to create a minicrate?
 It's quite easy.
-Just create a new file with the `.mini.rs` extension.
+Just create a new file with the `.mini.rs` extension!

+You can adjust the Cargo manifest settings of the minicrates by writing something like this:
 ```toml
 [flara.minicrates "**/*"] # accept any kind of glob expressions
 framework = { path = "./framework" } # path relative to the parent's Cargo.toml manifest